kubernetes-study-guide/mysql-operator/README.md

-There is a third scenaro which specifies storageclass but is left blank. e.g.:
+There is a third scenaro which specifies storageclass, but is left blank. e.g.:

 ```
 $ cat tmp-pvc.yaml